stephaniehicks/learnPython/pages/sldt.md

 2. If you want to use a sequence as a dictionary key, you have to use an immutable type like a tuple or string.
 3. If you are passing a sequence as an argument to a function, using tuples reduces the potential for unexpected behavior due to aliasing.

-Because tuples are immutable, they don't provide methods like `sort` and `reverse`, which modify existing lists.
-But Python provides the built-in functions `sorted` and `reversed`, which take any sequence as a parameter and return a new list with the same elements in a different order.
+Again, because tuples are immutable, they do not provide methods like `split()`.

 In addition to the built-in objects in Python, you can also create your own object (or class).
 I will [discuss this idea](classes.html) in greater detail a bit further on.
 For now, let's formally discuss [strings](strings.html), [lists](lists.html), [dictionaries](dictionaries.html) and [tuples](tuples.html).